caroescm/Flashcard-Generator/README.md

 # Flashcard Generator

 Upload a lecture PDF and instantly get AI-generated flashcards.
 Edit them, download as CSV for Anki or Quizlet, or practice directly in the browser.
+Free to use.

 ## Features